 Thus we novelly propose a semi-automatic labelling tool called Label-Less, which minimizes the labeling overhead in order to enable an ImageNet-like large-scale KPI anomaly dataset with high-quality ground truth.
-To save operators from scanning and checking the long KPIs back and forth for abnormal patterns and label consistency, we propose to adopt Isolation Forest for unsupervised anomaly detection and accelerated DTW for robust anomaly similarity search, which is built on top of existing time series similarity search techniques.
+To save operators from scanning and checking the long KPIs back and forth for abnormal patterns and label consistency, we propose to adopt Isolation Forest for unsupervised anomaly detection and adopt the accelerated DTW techniques in UCR Suite for robust anomaly similarity search.
 In our evaluations using 30 real KPIs from a large Internet company, our anomaly similarity search achieves the best F-score of 0.95 on average, and a real-time per-KPI response time (less than 0.5 second).
 Overall, the feedback from deployment in practice shows that Label-Less can reduce operators' labeling overhead by more than 90%.